 Zone Three is located to both the east and west of Zone Two.
 The Zone is estimated to be approximately 200 meters thick and covers 30 square kilometers.
 The zone is open to the north and south and is continuously conductive.

-One World Lithium has compiled all of the data from geochemical, geophysical and geological programs to generate 12 drill hole locations for its 4,250-meter drill program is planned to resume in late September of 2019 to test the three geophysical zones, a geochemical anomaly and geological structures.
+One World Lithium has compiled all of the data from geochemical, geophysical and geological programs to identify 12 drill hole locations for its 4,250-meter drill program that is planned to resume in late September of 2019 to test the three geophysical zones, a geochemical anomaly and geological structures.
 Five holes have already been drilled but did not reach their planned total depth as discussed in the company’s news released on July 11, and 24 2019.

 Management and Advisors